This continues from How I got 120 job interviews for 99 jobs I didn’t want – Part 1

 In London, life was just a lot more expensive and miserable.

-They all found their way much easier than I.
+I was supposed to be the expert but, ironically enough, they all found their way much easier than I.

-I was too busy having job interviews.
+While I was just too busy having job interviews.

 It took me more 120 job interviews in 99 different companies in 5 years and 4 countries to realise that everything I want to do in life is to probably have the honour of writing the words you’re reading right now.